Law Office of

 Can a DWI be dismissed in Texas?

-A DWI charge can potentially be dismissed in Texas if there are legal deficiencies in the case, issues with the evidence, or violations of your rights during the arrest.
+Like all charges, a DWI charge can potentially be dismissed.
+This may be because of legal deficiencies in the case, issues with the evidence, or violations of your rights during the arrest.
+Dismissal can also happen as a result of plea negotiations, and the Client's ability and willingness to do classes or other conditions upfront.

 Is a DWI worse than a DUI in Texas?